-History is an important and exciting subject for our pupils to learn.
-Their curiosity is easily fired when encouraged to consider the colourful, amazing and sometimes shocking events from our past.
+History is an important and exciting subject for pupils at St John’s.
+We ignite their curiosity, through encouraging them to consider the colourful, amazing and sometimes shocking events from our past.

-We guide pupils towards developing an enquiring mind, so that they can find out about ancient societies, empathise with the way people used to live and consider for themselves the influences and connections with our modern age.
+It is our belief that pupils learn best and are more motivated when faced with intriguing questions that direct their learning.
+Our enquiry-based units help to develop an enquiring mind and critical thinking so that pupils can; find out about ancient societies, empathise with the way people used to live and consider for themselves the influences and connections with our modern age.

 History Curriculum - Year 5